The Friend and the Controversy

-“About 23 states and the District of Columbia ban discrimination based on sexual orientation, but only 16 of those states and D.C. protect their residents from discrimination on the basis of gender identity.
+“About 23 states and the District of Columbia ban discrimination based on sexual orientation, but only 16 of those states and D.C. protect their residents from discrimination based on gender identity.
 Job insecurity created by employment discrimination can lead to low income, inadequate housing, and sporadic health care.”

-“Partly due to this discrimination, 14% of trans people are unemployed, compared to 7% of the general population, and 15% of trans people are living on less than $10,000 per year.”
+“Partly due to this discrimination, 14% of trans people are unemployed, compared to 7% of the general population, and 15% of trans people live on less than $10,000 per year.”

-If stable employment of transgender people is an obstacle today, then, of course, it will make stable housing an issue as well.
+If stable employment of transgender people is an obstacle today, it will make stable housing an issue as well.

-“19% of trans people have, at one time been homeless.
-Also, this horrific situation, shelters frequently refuse transgender people or force them to stay in facilities that do not match their gender.”
+“19% of trans people have, at one time, been homeless.
+Also, in this horrific situation, shelters frequently refuse transgender people or force them to stay in facilities that do not match their gender.”

-This country has never truly owned up to its legacy of racism and white supremacy.
+This country has never truly owned up to its racism and white supremacy legacy.
 That legacy mixed in with transphobia creates an almost dire situation for trans people of color.

 “According to the National Transgender Discrimination Survey, the combination of anti-transgender bias with structural and individual racism means that transgender people of color experience particularly high levels of discrimination.”